DiligentGraphics/DiligentFX/Components/README.md

 ```

 Most of the fields of `ShadowMapManager::InitInfo` structure are self-explanatory. `pComparisonSampler` defines
-optional texture sample to be set in the shadow map resource view.
-If the sampler is null, the application is responsible
+optional texture sampler to be set in the shadow map resource view.
+If the sampler is `null`, the application is responsible
 for setting appropriate sampler before using the shadow map in the shader.

 #### Cascade Partitioning